-- 1 After selecting the desired requirement in a work pane, select Approve/Reject from the Requirements group of the Actions pane.
-The Approve Changes dialog opens. - 2 A list of all pending change requests against the requirement is displayed in the left pane.
+- 1 After selecting the desired requirement in a work pane, select Accept/Reject from the Requirements set of the Actions pane.
+The Accept Changes dialog opens. - 2 A list of all pending change requests against the requirement is displayed in the left pane.
 Select a change request to view its details. - The differences between the proposed changes and the current version are marked in the text. - 3 Enter a reason for accepting or rejecting the change, if necessary. - 4 Click Accept to accept the change request or Reject to reject it.
 In either case the reason for change entered when the request was submitted will be carried forward.

 NOTE If the requirement is in an ECP-controlled document that you have not assigned an ECP to, and Update to Current (Tip) is in effect, the action will be halted and you will receive a message upon clicking the Accept button.
-See "Assigning an ECP to a Document" on page 150.
+See "Merging Document Changes" on page 161.